 The goal of mediation is to reduce the economic and emotional costs of divorce by reaching an agreement that is fair to both parties that also serves the best interests of the children in a divorcing family.

-In a case involving divorce or the custody of children born to unmarried parents, most courts in East Tennessee require the parties to attend at least one mediation session.
 The mediator cannot decide the case or force an agreement to anything.
 The mediator’s job is to help both parties work toward an agreement that will satisfy the concerns of each party.